Cinque Wine & Deli

 The patrimony of pasta.

 Greek imagination and creativity have given imaginative names to pasta that, although they have the same consistency, are found under different names all over the country.
-Let us introduce you to some of them:

 In the Peloponnese, especially in the region of Laconia and Argolida, the traditional pasta is gonges, a classic carnival dish among everything else.
 Shaped like seashells, they are water-boiled, first covered with grated local manouri cheese and then with hot oil.
 The striftades (small rice-like dumplings) and toutoumakia (chilopitakia) complete the local tradition.